April 20, 1875 – Improved Well Pumping Technology

 The Magnolia Petroleum Company was founded as an unincorporated joint-stock association – a consolidation of several companies, the first of which began as a small refinery in Corsicana, Texas, in 1898.

-Standard Oil Company of New York began acquiring Magnolia in 1925.
-When Standard Oil of New York and the Vacuum Oil Company merged in 1931 to form Socony-Vacuum Oil Company, Magnolia became the leading affiliate of the new nationwide company.
+After Magnolia Petroleum established service stations in southwestern states (including stations today preserved on Route 66), Standard Oil Company of New York began acquiring the company in 1925 (Socony).
+When the company merged with the Vacuum Oil Company in 1931 to form Socony-Vacuum Oil, Magnolia became the leading affiliate of the new, nationwide company.

-Headquartered in its iconic Dallas skyscraper by the early 1930s, Magnolia operated in 20 states and employed 12,500 people.
+Headquartered in its iconic Dallas skyscraper by the early 1930s, Magnolia operated in 20 states.
 The company adopted the Socony-Vacuum Oil (the future Mobil) red Pegasus logo, which began rotating atop the Magnolia Building in 1934.
 Learn more in Mobil’s High-Flying Trademark.

-April 25, 1865 – Civil War Veteran patents Explosive Technology
+April 25, 1865 – Civil War Veteran patented Well Torpedo

 Roberts torpedoes were filled with gunpowder, lowered into wells, and ignited by a weight dropped along a suspension wire to percussion caps.
 In later models, nitroglycerin replaced gunpowder.
 Before the well torpedo’s invention, many early wells in the new oil regions of Pennsylvania, New York and West Virginia produced only small amounts of oil.